 Unit: SFA Title: Assistant Professor in Nutritional Biochemistry Start Date: Sep 1, 2021 How does this position address needs in academic programming (i.e., courses taught)?

 This position request is to replace a vacancy left by the departure of one of our faculty (Angela Myracle).
-The position teaches coursework to satisfy certification requirements of our Didactic Program in Dietetics by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), enabling our students to sit for the Certifying Examination to become a Registered Dietitian.
+The position teaches coursework to satisfy accreditation requirements of our Didactic Program in Dietetics (DPD) by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+DPD programs are vital to ensuring workforce needs for nutrition and dietetics professionals are met in the state of Maine and across the country.

-The primary teaching responsibilities of the position include: FSN 410 Human nutrition and metabolism, FSN 571 Technical presentation, plus a graduate class in Science Communications, and a graduate class in nutritional biochemistry to meet curricular needs, including the UMaine Gold Program.
+The primary teaching responsibilities of the position include: FSN 410 Human Nutrition and Metabolism, FSN 571 Technical Presentations, plus a graduate class in Science Communications, and a graduate class in nutritional biochemistry to meet curricular needs, including the UMaine Gold Program.
 The teaching load will average 9 credits a year.
 Currently we are utilizing adjunct instructors to cover this vacancy during AY 20-21.

 Graduate supervision is an important part of this position.
 Responsibilities will include research, teaching, student advising, and providing expertise to the state and UMaine community in the areas of human nutrition and nutritional biochemistry.